 (8) the president of a technical college who shall be appointed by the Chairman of the State Board for Technical and Comprehensive Education;

-(9) a person appointed by the Superintendent of Education who has particularized expertise regarding Chapter 59, Title 59, the South Carolina Education and Economic Development Act; and
+a person the following members appointed by the State Superintendent of Education who has particularized have expertise regarding Chapter 59, Title 59, the South Carolina Education and Economic Development Act:

-(10) a representative from the business community appointed by the Governor upon the recommendation of the South Carolina Chamber of Commerce, provided that the recommendation does not require membership in such organization.
+a representative two representatives from the business community appointed by the President of the South Carolina Chamber of Commerce Governor, who have professional expertise in economic development and workforce issues;

 (B)(1) The coordinating council shall: